MeteoSwiss/opendata/docs/general/status.md

 ## Questions about the service

-If you have questions about the Download API, how to use the service, or the documentation, please read the sections [download data](/general/download) and [frequently asked questions (FAQ)](/general/faq).
+If you have questions about the download API, how to use the service, or the documentation, please read the sections [download data](/general/download) and [frequently asked questions (FAQ)](/general/faq).

 If you are unable to find the answer you are looking for, **contact us** via the [contact form](https://www.meteoswiss.admin.ch/about-us/contact/contact-form.html).